Jammersplit/Randy.js/README.md

 function randomIntBetween(minNum, maxNum, includeMax = false) { }
 ```

-Returns a random integer between `minNum` and `maxNum`, with `maxNum` not included by default.
+Returns a random integer between `minNum` and `maxNum`.

 Compared to other common implementations for such a function that I found, this one is the most flexible I could come up with:
 * `minNum` and/or `maxNum` can be float values.
 They will be rounded to the closest integer within the interval between the values.
 * `minNum` and/or `maxNum` can be negative.
 Some other implementations incorrectly round float values in negative ranges.
 * `maxNum` can be smaller than `minNum`.

+`minNum` is included in the possible results if it is an integer.

-Optional third parameter `includeMax` to include `maxNum` in the results (`false` by default).
+Optional parameter `includeMax` controls whether `maxNum` is allowed as a result if it is an integer (`false` by default).
 This parameter always applies to `maxNum`, not the higher of the two input parameters.

+Returns `null` if no integer can be found in the given range.

-> To be precise again: As `maxNum` can be a float, `includeMax` will include the closest integer not smaller or larger than `maxNum` in the results.
+> As `maxNum` can be a float value, `includeMax` will include the closest integer not smaller or larger than `maxNum` in the results.
 Effectively, this means `includeMax` only makes a difference if `maxNum` is exactly an integer.
 Analog to `randomInt()` above.
 ```javascript
 randomIntBetween(-1.2, 2.6)       //output: -1, 0, 1, 2
 randomIntBetween(-1.2, 2.6, true) //output: -1, 0, 1, 2